-Theodore (Ted) Venners, President, CEO and Founder, was born in Germany, began his energy career in 1978 when he and his partner formed Ft.
+Theodore (Ted) Venners, Founder, was born in Germany, began his energy career in 1978 when he and his partner formed Ft.
 Union Coal Mine near Gillette, Wyoming in the United States, which he sold to TOTAL Petroleum of France.
 Ted worked with SRI International on various clean clean fuel technologies.
 Ted served as Chairman of C-Lock Technologies, which calculates and measures carbon emissions to create carbon credits.
 During the Clinton administration, he served on the Sustainable Cities Initiative where he proposed Kaliningrad as the select city and worked on rehabilitating its district heating system.
 His early career was as executive assistant to the Governor of South Dakota followed by a successful Real Estate development company.
 Pre-COVID, Ted spent his time between China and the US developing the China-US Club to establish better business relations with entrepreneurs and public companies.
 In 2020, Ted relocated to Vancouver to establish Healthy Apparel.

 Peng Sheng, Chairman and Founder, is a well-known expert in the medical device field.
 Peng was the President and CEO of Evergrande Health Industry Group, a HKSE-listed company before establish the proton therapy startup.
 Before he joined Evergrande Group, Peng has served as executive vice president and CTO in Guangdong Hengjian Investment Co., Ltd. He was in charge of proton therapy development as a pioneer in China and led a series of major international technical and business negotiations as well as application developments.
 Peng has worked for years to develop the proton therapy system in Varian Medical Systems, which is a leading radiotherapy device manufacturer in Silicon Valley.
 He has also led the control system development in a number of national laboratories including Brookhaven National Laboratory, Oak Ridge National Laboratory as well as SLAC National Accelerator Laboratory.